An award winning multi purpose function centre building, offering many services...

 Te Wharewaka - The Wharewaka (waka house) is viewable from all sides, and open on occassion to the public during the day.
-Waka can be launched into the lagoon for ceremonial occasions via the slipways.
-Waka ama are used on a more regular basis for training and competition.
-A home to three waka with the commencement in 2015 of Waka Tours, Walking Tours and Cultural Service are available, enquire here email@example.com.
-Our website is currently being updated, more information is to come.
+Waka are launched into the lagoon for ceremonial occasions via the slipways.
+Waka ama are also used on a regular basis for training and competition.
+2015 sees the launch of our Waka Tours and Walking Tours exploring Te Whanganui A Tara (Wellington Habour) and the waterfront, Read more here Tour packages or make your enquiry here firstname.lastname@example.org

 Te Wharekai - The Eating House, Karaka Cafe.
 Our onsite chefs cater to all your function needs and we have a cafe open 7-days a week, offering a modern take on some of the traditional foods of Māori, along with delicious cafe style foods.

 Check out our promotional video below for a great overview of this venue and our services.